Get 20% off your order with the code WINTER20!

 Sleep needs in babies and young children

-The sleep needs of babies and young children are critical to their physical and cognitive development.
-During their first years of life, these little sleepers require more restful hours to support their growth, memory consolidation, and emotional regulation.
+The sleep needs of babies and young children are of paramount importance for their physical and cognitive development.
+During their first years of life, these little sleepers require more restful hours to promote growth, memory consolidation, and emotional regulation.

 Infants (0 to 3 months)